-- Anonymous complaints. - Complaints regarding a property where it is alleged the condition is harming amenity which are not accompanied by at least one dated electronic photograph of a suitable quality to allow an initial assessment to be made. - Complaints regarding unauthorised advertisements not accompanied by at least one dated electronic photograph of a suitable quality to allow an initial assessment to be made. - Issues not determined by the Planning Authority to be a matter within our remit. - Potential breaches relating to an ongoing or recently determined planning application.
+- Anonymous complaints. - Complaints regarding a property where it is alleged the condition is harming amenity which are not accompanied by at least one dated electronic photograph of a suitable quality to allow an initial assessment to be made. - Complaints regarding unauthorised advertisements not accompanied by at least one dated electronic photograph of a suitable quality to allow an initial assessment to be made.

+- Issues not determined by the Planning Authority to be a matter within our remit.
+This may include, but is not limited to: Boundary disputes; Dangerous buildings; Noise nuisance, including noise on construction sites unless specifically controlled by a planning condition; and, Fly-tipping. - Potential breaches relating to an ongoing or recently determined planning application.
 As described by Service Standard 02 these will initially be investigated as part of the planning application process before considering the opening of an enforcement case.